Some black singers are undeniable, and some fit into a niche of singers. In this case, “Beggars.”

-Especially on Live At The Apollo, Vol. 2, where he starts wailing off mic, in the middle of “Prisoner Of Love.”
+Especially on Live At The Apollo, Vol. 2, where he starts wailing off the mic in the middle of “Prisoner Of Love.”
 Whatever he was up to, I’m sure the Apollo audience loved it.
-The listener at home might not know what’s going on, but it doesn’t take long to figure it out.
+The listener at home might not know what’s happening, but it doesn’t take long to figure it out.

 (9) Jerry Washington